 E. Mail the above information and a check for the application fee to the Survey Section, Division of Mining, Land, & Water, 550 W 7 th Ave, Suit 650, Anchorage, Alaska 99501-8914.

-The petitioner must pay the application filing fee and the cost of advertising the public notice (including all postage associated with public notice).
-The petition must be accompanied by a check or money order for $750.00 for the application fee and made payable to the Alaska Department of Natural Resources, for the filing fee.
-After the department verifies the cost to advertise the public notice in a newspaper, you will be notified and must then submit to this office a check made payable to the newspaper publisher.
+The petitioner must pay the application fee and the cost of advertising the public notice (including all postage associated with public notice).
+The petition must be accompanied by a check or money order for $750.00 for the application fee and made payable to the Alaska Department of Natural Resources.

 III.
 State Action: